Levrero/CardiacFEM/README.md

 # CardiacFEM
-This is a cardiac electro-mechanics solver based on ParaFEM
+This is a cardiac electro-mechanics solver based on ParaFEM.

+This branch is for developing of new features.